Black Spots on Lips: 10 Causes with Natural Remedies

 Cucumber has natural skin-lightening properties due to its high water and vitamin C content.

-• Gather the necessary materials: cucumber, knife, cutting board.
+• Gather the necessary materials: cucumber, knife, and cutting board.

 • Cut the cucumber into thin slices.